Clemson, South Carolina: Colleges and universities

 Clemson is adjacent to Clemson University, and is identified with it; in 2015, the Princeton Review cited the town of Clemson as ranking #1 in the United States for "town-and-gown" relations with its resident university.

 As the university is not in the City of Clemson corporate limits, the university does not have to abide by City of Clemson municipal ordinances nor receive permission to do any undertaking from the City of Clemson.
 The South Carolina General Assembly designated Clemson University as a "municipal corporation" in 1894.

 In 2019, Mollie R. Simon of the Greenville News wrote that the growth of the university has caused a disruption in the relationship between the municipal government and the university.

+Libraries

+The relevant public library is the Central-Clemson Library in Central, operated by the Pickens County Library System.

 City government

 The city has a City Council and participates as a member of the Pickens County Council.
 The state senator is Thomas C. Alexander, and the state representative is Phillip Bowers.

 Clemson City Council consists of an Arts and Culture Commission, a Planning Commission, a Board of Architectural Review and a Board of Zoning Appeals.

 The city of Clemson also works directly with the International Town Gown Association (ITGA) that works to provide information on common issues between universities and their neighboring towns.
 Two Clemson representatives serve on the ITGA Executive Board: Jim Oswald, ITGA Treasurer, and Beth Bagwell, ITGA Director.